-Model validation
+Model Validation

-Current model has been validated using literature results (Liu, et.al.,2022).
-The simulation period (July 30 to August 5) was used to examine the thermal behavior of the walls while maintaining an indoor air temperature of 26°C. The top and bottom surfaces of the numerical model were given adiabatic bounds, with connective heat transfer coefficients of 8.7 W/m2. k for the inner surface (h in) and 19W/m2. k for the outer surface (h out).
-Figure (3) contrasts the present value of the numbers with the numbers obtained from Zu 'an, etc. The highest relative difference for the solid brick wall, between the numerical results in Zu 'an, etc. and the current simplified model is about 7 % and occurs at the 80 hour mark.
+Current model has been validated using literature results (Liu et al., 2022).

+The simulation period (July 30 to August 5) examined the thermal behaviour of the walls while maintaining an inner air temperature of $26^{\circ}$ C. The top and bottom surfaces of the numerical model received adiabatic bounds, with connective heat transfer coefficients of 8.7 W/m2. k for the inner surface (h in) and 19W/m2. k for the outer surface (h out).
+Figure (3) contrasts the present value of the numbers with the numbers obtained from Zu 'an, etc. The highest relative difference for the solid brick wall, between the numerical results in Zu 'an etc. and the current simplified model is about 7 % and occurs at the 80 hour mark.